 - If you are innocent/not the cause of the accident: Claim will be made against the party-at-fault.
 Thus this will not affect your NCD.

-- If the party-at-fault runs away/cannot be identified: Claim will be made against your car policy, filed as NFOC – No fault Own Damage Claim.
-Filing an NFOC means your car insurance will pay for car repair, without affecting your NCD because you are innocent.
+- If police determines the other party is at fault, you may make an NFOC – No fault Own Damage Claim where your car insurance will pay for car repair.
+This does not affect your NCD because you are innocent.